-The process described herein relates only to grievances, including Academic and Financial issues.
+The process described herein relates only to appeals, including Academic and Financial issues.
 For more information about how campus residence issues are handled, please refer to the appropriate section of the Student Handbook.

 In some cases, a student may appeal an academically related University policy or decision, including tuition, fees, and Code of Conduct or Academic Dishonesty charge when extreme extenuating circumstances merit and where supporting documentation exists.
-Such grievances may involve, but are not limited to, final grades, discrimination, or harassment.
+Such appeals may involve, but are not limited to, final grades, discrimination, or harassment.

 The appeal process is designed to offer the student two opportunities to be heard, as illustrated in the table below.
 Students should be aware that appeals in which policy or process was not followed, in which extenuating circumstances are not existent, are unlikely to be approved.

-Students are encouraged to discuss the intended grievance with an Academic Counselor prior to submission.
-The Academic Advisor will assist the student in filing a Grievance Form, the only acceptable manner for which is to submit a grievance.
-This form must be submitted with all supporting documentation that clearly and explicitly describes the grievance (including the actual policy being grieved), demonstrating he or she attempted in good faith to resolve the issues with the involved parties.
+Students are encouraged to discuss complaints and grievances with their Academic Counselors.
+If the Academic Counselor cannot solve the grievance to the satisfaction of the student, the student may consider filing an official Appeal with the University.
+Academic Counselors will assist the student in filing the correct Appeal documentation.
+This form must be submitted with all supporting documentation that clearly and explicitly describes the Appeal (including the actual policy being appealed), demonstrating he or she attempted in good faith to resolve the issues with the involved parties.

-Under extenuating circumstance, if the student believes the first level decision unjust, the student may escalate the grievance to the second level by submitting another.
-Not liking the first level decision is not justification for filing a second grievance.
-A second appeal decision requires additional documentation to justify a resubmission of the grievance.
+Under extenuating circumstance, if the student believes the first level decision unjust, the student may escalate the appeal to the second level by submitting another.
+Not liking the first level decision is not justification for filing a second appeal.
+A second appeal decision requires additional documentation to justify a resubmission of the appeal.
 The second level of appeal decision is the final decision of the University.

-The following include the different grievance definitions:
+The following include the different appeal definitions:

 - End-of-course grades: Student cannot appeal final grades earned unless the student has ample evidence that the grade earned was erroneous (miscalculated) or based on discriminatory factors.
 Student must provide ample documentation up front or the appeal will not be heard.
 Students cannot appeal individual assignments and mid-term grades. - A published policy: Students who have issues with a particular policy may in some cases appeal the policy.
-However, the following is a list of examples, albeit a non-exhaustive list, for which a dispute of a published policy is not acceptable, and for which relief (tuition and fees) will not be granted: - Disputes arising out of a student's lack of knowledge or understanding of a stated policy - A student's reliance upon verbal statements which conflict with the University's written policies, regardless of the source of the verbal communication - A student's actions when the student failed to investigate, understand, or consider the financial ramifications of that action/decision - A student's failure to regularly review University communications, whether via telephone, mail, or e-mail - Illness or death of a person who is not a member of the student's immediate family - Disputes arising because of technological issues that are not in direct control of the University - Code of Conduct: Depending on the severity and origination of a code of conduct violation, a student may be subject to consequences of violating the Student Code of Conduct up to, and including, expulsion.
+However, the following is a list of examples, albeit a nonexhaustive list, for which a dispute of a published policy is not acceptable, and for which relief (tuition and fees) will not be granted: - Disputes arising out of a student's lack of knowledge or understanding of a stated policy - A student's reliance upon verbal statements which conflict with the University's written policies, regardless of the source of the verbal communication - A student's actions when the student failed to investigate, understand, or consider the financial ramifications of that action/decision - A student's failure to regularly review University communications, whether via telephone, mail, or e-mail - Illness or death of a person who is not a member of the student's immediate family - Disputes arising because of technological issues that are not in direct control of the University

+Code of Conduct: Depending on the severity and origination of a code of conduct violation, a student may be subject to consequences of violating the Student Code of Conduct up to, and including, expulsion.
 A code of conduct violation that is also a violation of state or federal law will be turned over to the appropriate authorities for action and is not under the jurisdiction of the University.